 Streets and driveways that hadn’t been plowed after the last snow storm turn into a mix of snow and water.
 When they are dirt roads you have the perfect recipe for mud.

 At night, temperatures go below freezing.
-Thus, water freezes at the top of the puddles building areas of pure ice where the puddles are not deep.
+Consequently, water freezes at the top of the puddles building areas of pure ice where the puddles are not deep.
 The water on wet streets freezes as well.
 You see little crystals reflecting the light of the beams of your head lights.
-It looks pretty, but the streets are worse then what you were used to during winter.
+It looks pretty, but the streets are worse than what you were used to during winter.

 Because of all the water, rubber boots are in order.
 However, they conduct heat very easily.
 Thus, your feet get cold in no time.
 People wear double sock and rubber boots with jeans and a light jacket during day time.